 Data Warehousing - Architecture

-In this article, we will discuss the business analysis framework for data warehouse design and architecture of a data warehouse.
+In this chapter, we will discuss the business analysis framework for the data warehouse design and architecture of a data warehouse.

 Business Analysis Framework

 The business analyst get the information from the data warehouses to measure the performance and make critical adjustments in order to win over other business holders in the market.
-Having data warehouse has the following advantages for the business.
+Having a data warehouse offers the following advantages:

-Since the data warehouse can gather the information quickly and efficiently therefore it can enhance the business productivity.
+Since a data warehouse can gather information quickly and efficiently, it can enhance business productivity.

-The data warehouse provides us the consistent view of customers and items hence help us to manage the customer relationship.
+A data warehouse provides us a consistent view of customers and items, hence, it helps us manage customer relationship.

-The data warehouse also helps in bringing cost reduction by tracking trends, patterns over a long period in a consistent and reliable manner.
+A data warehouse also helps in bringing down the costs by tracking trends, patterns over a long period in a consistent and reliable manner.

-To design an effective and efficient data warehouse we are required to understand and analyze the business needs and construct a business analysis framework.
+To design an effective and efficient data warehouse, we need to understand and analyze the business needs and construct a business analysis framework.
 Each person has different views regarding the design of a data warehouse.
 These views are as follows:

-The top-down view - This view allows the selection of relevant information needed for data warehouse.
+The top-down view - This view allows the selection of relevant information needed for a data warehouse.

 Three-Tier Data Warehouse Architecture

-Generally the data warehouses adopt the three-tier architecture.
-Following are the three tiers of data warehouse architecture.
+Generally a data warehouses adopts a three-tier architecture.
+Following are the three tiers of the data warehouse architecture.

-Middle Tier - In the middle tier we have OLAp Server. the OLAP Server can be implemented in either of the following ways.
+Middle Tier - In the middle tier, we have the OLAP Server that can be implemented in either of the following ways.

-By Multidimensional OLAP (MOLAP) model, which directly implements multidimensional data and operations.
+By Multidimensional OLAP (MOLAP) model, which directly implements the multidimensional data and operations.

 Top-Tier - This tier is the front-end client layer.
-This layer hold the query tools and reporting tool, analysis tools and data mining tools.
+This layer holds the query tools and reporting tools, analysis tools and data mining tools.

 Data Warehouse Models

-This subset of data is valuable to specific group of an organisation
+Data mart contains a subset of organization-wide data.
+This subset of data is valuable to specific groups of an organization.

-Note: in other words we can say that data mart contains only that data which is specific to a particular group.
-For example the marketing data mart may contain only data related to item, customers and sales.
-The data mart are confined to subjects.
+In other words, we can claim that data marts contain data specific to a particular group.
+For example, the marketing data mart may contain data related to items, customers, and sales.
+Data marts are confined to subjects.

-window based or Unix/Linux based servers are used to implement data marts.
-They are implemented on low cost server.
+Window-based or Unix/Linux-based servers are used to implement data marts.
+They are implemented on low-cost servers.

-The implementation cycle of data mart is measured in short period of time i.e. in weeks rather than months or years.
+The implementation data mart cycles is measured in short periods of time, i.e., in weeks rather than months or years.

-The life cycle of a data mart may be complex in long run if it's planning and design are not organisation-wide.
+The life cycle of a data mart may be complex in long run, if its planning and design are not organization-wide.

-The source of data mart is departmentally structured data warehouse.
+The source of a data mart is departmentally structured data warehouse.

 Data mart are flexible.

-The enterprise warehouse collects all the information all the subjects spanning the entire organization
+An enterprise warehouse collects all the information and the subjects spanning an entire organization

 The data is integrated from operational systems and external information providers.